With frank discussions of war, death and destruction, this piece isn’t an easy read, and may upset some readers.

 A Suzu more like her younger self visits the bombsite and what remains of the city with the full knowledge of her family’s death, save for her sister who is slowly succumbing to radiation sickness.
 A feeble child leaves the rotting body of her mother and finds Suzu who takes the girl home, seeking forgiveness, perhaps, for the loss of her niece.
 The film ends with the families of Kure letting their homes fill with light without fear of air raids.
 The war is over.
 The country can heal.
 But the presence of this film alone shows that old wounds are still a source of pain.

-In the final instalment, we’ll look at the post-war generation both at narratives from the sixties and seventies and modern series that explore that period.
+In the final instalment, we explore the post-war generation both at narratives from the sixties and seventies and modern series that explore that period.